 It would seem that every small town in New England still maintains at least one of their original iconic one-room schoolhouses as a testimony to our forefathers’ dedication to properly educating their children.
 Many towns once had multiple schools that dotted the landscape that were within walking distance of almost every student who attended.
 In the mid-nineteenth century many folks were born, educated, employed and eventually buried in the same town.
 Their education was usually limited to several years attending the same small schoolhouse, with the same neighborhood children, and often taught by the same teacher throughout their formative years.

 Easton had a grand total of thirteen separate school districts in the mid-nineteenth century.
 Eight of those districts had schoolhouses located within the confines of Easton, while the other five were part of combined districts with Weston, Fairfield, Trumbull and Redding.
-Amazingly, five of the eight Easton structures still survive: Adams, Everett (also known as the Yellow School), Rock House, Sport Hill, Center, and Wilson.
+Amazingly, four of the eight Easton structures still survive: Adams, Everett (also known as the Yellow School), Rock House, Sport Hill, and Wilson.
 With the exception of the Adams School that is presently owned and maintained by the Historical Society of Easton, the remainder have been converted into residences.

 The Wilson Street School was located a few yards north of Silver Hill Road on the western side of what we now call the Black Rock Turnpike.
 During the early years of Easton’s history only a few roads had names that were considered official in the eyes of the town’s residents.
 This section of what many called the “Great Road” that ran from Fairfield to Danbury was referred to as Wilson Street in the mid-1800’s, the name recognizing the area for the multiple generations of the Wilson family that resided in the general vicinity of the school’s location.
 The Clark map of 1856 shows the school’s location, but it wasn’t until 1865 that William W. Thorpe recorded a deed that transferred the land on which it sat to School District Number Nine for the sum of $75.